ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 All methods resolve all kinds of route changing features like `ActionNameAttribute`, `AreaAttribute`, `RouteConstraintAttribute`, `IControllerModelConvention`, `IActionModelConvention`, `IParameterModelConvention` and potentially others.
 The expressions use the internally created by the MVC framework `ControllerActionDescriptor` objects, which contain all route specific information.

-**Make sure you read carefully the [Internal caching](#internal-caching) and [Performance consideration](#performance-consideration) sections of this documentation, before you start using the link generation features of the library!**

 ### Controller extension methods:

 ```c#